ElliottMardones/foRgotten/README.md

 Computes the mean incidence, left one-sided confidence interval, and p-value with multiple key informants for complete graphs and chained bipartite graphs.
-For more details, see help (de.sq).
+For more details, see help(directEffects).

 ``` r
 ?bootMargin